Group Name

 Wild Walks (mostly mountainous)

-Four Wild Walkers have just returned from a walking trip through the Dales experiencing sunshine, snow and 30mph winds - deserted hills and pubs and the pleasure of the Leeds Carlisle railway.
+Four Wild Walkers have recently returned from a walking trip through the Dales experiencing sunshine, snow and 30mph winds - deserted hills and pubs and the pleasure of the Leeds Carlisle railway.

-Why not join us on our next adventure from the Brecon Beacons to the historic and restored Cardiff Bay from 10 to 14 September.
+Why not join us on our next adventure from the Brecon Beacons to the historic and restored Cardiff Bay.
 This is the last leg of the walk from the northern tip of central Wales to the southern toe.
 Travel by cheaper (advanced ticket) trains, four nights at less than £40pp per night.
 Overnight bags carried by car.
 For full details please contact Philip Sayers p.sayers@gmail.com

 See the Group Events panel for details of forthcoming events.